What is colour therapy?

 Working with a colour therapist

 It’s recommended to work with a professional colour therapist, as some stimulating colours may actually exacerbate symptoms if used incorrectly.
 Your practitioner will usually start by evaluating how you’re feeling and what you’d like to get out of the session.
-They will identify any blocked chakras in the body and source the relevant colours to try and rebalance these energies.
+They will identify any blocked chakras in the body and source the relevant colours to try to rebalance these energies.

-Your practitioner may ask you to simply look at colours or they will reflect them onto parts of your body.
+Your practitioner may ask you to simply look at colours, or they will reflect them onto parts of your body.
 A combination of the two techniques may also be used.
-As colour therapy is a holistic treatment, it’s often used alongside other complementary therapies, such as Reiki and crystal healing

 Would you like to provide feedback on our content?